Skip to main content

 LOVE IN ROMAN CATHOLIC CHURCH

-| Image of a Parish collect gifts for those in need |
+Image of a Parish collecting gifts for those who are in need

 By Edward Matulanya